Ezekiel Elliott Ruling Signals New Era for NFL in Confronting Domestic Violence

 I don't think it is.
 Possibly, this is a simple case.
 The NFL, effectively, believes a woman who says she was abused, a rarity in this sport.

-The other, larger message is more potent.
-The NFL sent a message:
+The other, larger message the NFL sent is more potent:

 We finally give a damn.